hellokenlee/NeneEngine2/README.md

 #### Build

-Currently Nene Engine is build with Visual Studio.
+Currently Nene Engine is built with Visual Studio.
 To build Nene Engine, simply  press ▶ in the IDE.